anthonysecco/victron-orion-tr-home-assistant/README.md

   - If Bluetooth messages stop, ensure your vehicle is **running** to keep power flowing to the input terminals.
   - The physical distance (range) is also very limited.
 Ensure your ESP32 is within a meter or two.

+- **Vehicle Voltage Readings When Off:**
+  On 2021+ Ford Transit when using the CCP (Customer Connection Point), voltage readings will drop to 5v when the vehicle goes into power saving mode when the vehicle turns off.

 ### Other Victron Devices?

 This ESPHome component is a great alternative for users who: